PratikBidve/CMS-assignment/README.md

 The CMS uses PostgreSQL for data storage.
 Use the following SQL commands to create the required tables, or run the `docker compose up --build` command to initialize the database with these tables automatically:

+after building the project you can run  `docker compose up` for a second time.

 ```sql
 CREATE TABLE Post (
   id SERIAL PRIMARY KEY,